 Glaciers in Glacier National Park

 Glaciers reign in the park.
-In 1850, 80 glaciers were counted in the area that would became Glacier National Park.
-As of 2015, only 26 glaciers remain in the park and is the last year with satellite imagery of Glacier National Park.
+In 1850, 80 glaciers were counted in the area that would become Glacier National Park.
+As of 2015, only 26 glaciers remain in the park and this is the last year with satellite imagery of Glacier National Park.

 See Jackson Glacier from the Going-to-the-Sun Road Overlook, located 5 miles east of Logan Pass.
 Salamander Glacier is visible when entering the Many Glacier area and looks like a Salamander.